Transfer

 Transfer General Education

-Option C: Also referred to as IGETC (Intersegmental General Education Transfer Curriculum) is required for students interested in transferring to CSU's, UC's, Out-of-State, and Private schools.
-Students following this pattern must satisfy all General Education, AREAS 1-7 by successfully completing a course in that AREA or meeting the general education competency through external exams.
-Students must complete ALL AREAS of IGETC with a grade 'C' or better in order to meet admission requirements for UC.
-In addition to completing Option C, students are also required to complete major requirements for their program of student to work towards an Associates Degree.
-In order to successfully meet the requirements for an Associates Degree for transfer, students must complete at least 60 transferable semester units with a minimum overall GPA of 2.4.
-Total units of IGETC is 37 units.
+Cal-GETC, the California General Education Transfer Curriculum is the singular general education pathway for CCCC students to fulfill lower-division general education requirements necessary for transfer and admission to both the California State University (CSU) and the University of California (UC).
+Students must complete all areas of Cal-GETC with a grade 'C' or better in order to meet admission requirements for UC.
+In addition to meeting Cal-GETC requirements students are also required to complete major requirements for their program of student to work towards an Associate's Degree for Transfer (ADT) or towards a local transfer degree (non-ADT).
+In order to successfully meet the requirements for an Associate's Degree for transfer, students must complete at least 60 transferable semester units with a minimum overall GPA of 2.0.

 Transfer Center Services